Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Octant sensitivity

 \section{Octant sensitivity}

-In Fig. \ref{fig_oct}, we have shown the octant sensitivities as a function of $\sin^2 \theta_{23}$ in standard interaction scenario and in presence of sterile neutrino.
-Octant sensitivity represents the capability of the experiment to exclude degenerate solutions for $\theta_{23}$ if any exists.
+In Fig. \ref{fig_oct}, we have shown the region of $\sin^2 \theta_{23}$ in the range [0.4:0.62], where the true octant can be determined above $3\sigma$ C.L. for DUNE, Upgraded P2O and P2SO experiments in the standard three flavour scenario and in presence of sterile neutrino.
+Octant sensitivity represents the capability of the experiment to exclude the degenerate solutions for $\theta_{23}$ if any exists.
 In order to calculate octant sensitivity, we obtain $\chi^2$ assuming the true $\theta_{23}$ in LO and varying the test $\theta_{23}$ in HO and vice versa.
-In each panel dashed (solid) curves represent the standard (SI + sterile ) scenario.
-Each plot shows the sensitivities for DUNE and P2SO in blue and magenta colour, respectively.
-Also, sensitivities of P2O (Upgraded P2O) shown in red (green) coloured curve.
+In each panel, red (blue) band represents the range of $\sin^2\theta_{23}$ in LO having octant sensitivity greater than $3\sigma$ in the standard (SI + sterile) scenario.
+Similarly green (cyan) band represents the range of $\sin^2\theta_{23}$ for HO in the standard (presence of sterile) neutrino scenario.
 Upper panel of the figure represents the sensitivities considering the combination of ND and FD for each long baseline experiment.
-While, plots in lower panel show the octant sensitivities with only FD for long baseline experiments.
-Each plot on the left panel displays octant sensitivities assuming the new mass squared difference $\Delta m^2_{41}$ as 1 eV$^2$, while the right panel plots obtained for $\Delta m^2_{41}$ as 10 eV$^2$.
+While, plots in lower panel show the octant sensitivities with only FD.
+Each plot on the left panel displays octant sensitivities assuming the new mass squared difference $\Delta m^2_{41}$ as 1 eV$^2$, while the right panel plots are obtained for $\Delta m^2_{41}$ as 10 eV$^2$.